 An MBA is designed to prepare you for a management or leadership role in the corporate world.

 According to mba.com, the MBA is a general business degree that offers broad knowledge of finance, accounting, management, and strategy.
 You’ll also learn critical soft skills that you’ll need as a manager and leader.
 Other business-focused master’s programs, like a master’s in management, also cover such topics.
-(See Master’s Degree in Management vs an MBA).
+(See Master’s Degree in Management vs. an MBA for more information).

 An MBA doesn’t guarantee that you will move into an executive role, nor is an MBA required for executive leadership.
 However, having an MBA on your resume can significantly accelerate your career path into senior leadership.